Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 Discover Yoga Nidra, the powerful Ayurvedic sleep meditation.
 Learn the technique, benefits by body type, and how 30 minutes can equal 2 hours of deep sleep.

-Yoga Nidra is a guided meditation practised lying down that brings you to the threshold between waking and sleeping.
-Traditionally, 30 minutes may provide rest equivalent to 2 hours of sleep.
-Each body type experiences and benefits differently.
+Yoga Nidra is a guided meditation done lying down that brings you to the threshold between waking and sleeping.
+Traditionally, 30 minutes may give rest equivalent to 2 hours of sleep.
+Each body type experiences it differently.
 Find Your Body Type for personalised guidance.

 What Is Yoga Nidra?

 Yoga Nidra (yogic sleep) is one of the most powerful yet accessible meditation techniques in the Ayurvedic and yogic traditions.
-Practised lying down in Shavasana (corpse pose), it is a guided journey through progressively deeper states of relaxation while maintaining a slender thread of awareness.
+You lie down in Shavasana (corpse pose).
+A teacher or recording guides you through progressively deeper states of relaxation while you keep a slender thread of awareness.

-The result is a unique state of consciousness -- neither fully awake nor fully asleep -- that allows profound rest, emotional processing, and nervous system restoration.
-Traditional teachings suggest that 30 minutes of Yoga Nidra may provide rest equivalent to 2 hours of conventional sleep.
+The result is a unique state of consciousness.
+Neither fully awake nor fully asleep.
+The body gets profound rest.
+Emotions get processed.
+The nervous system resets.
+Traditional teachings say 30 minutes of Yoga Nidra may give rest equivalent to 2 hours of conventional sleep, and a 2023 study published in PLoS ONE found measurable changes in sleep physiology among regular practitioners.

 This is not ordinary relaxation.
-Yoga Nidra systematically moves awareness through the body, breath, emotions, and visualisation, allowing you to access states of deep rest that are normally only available during the deepest phases of sleep.
+Yoga Nidra systematically moves awareness through the body, breath, emotions, and visualisation.
+You access states of deep rest that are normally only available during the deepest phases of sleep.

 The History and Tradition